May 4, 2023

 4. Annual income limits

 The IRS restricts your ability to contribute to a Roth IRA based on your income.
-For instance, most single filers earning more than $144,000 in 2022 are not eligible to contribute to a Roth IRA.
-The income limit for joint filers is generally $214,000 a year as of 2022.
+For instance, most single filers earning over $153,000 in 2023 are not eligible to contribute to a Roth IRA.
+The income limit for joint filers is generally $228,000 a year as of 2023.
 The IRS website provides a complete breakdown of income limits for Roth IRAs.

 What is a traditional IRA?